Averaging pre-Lie bialgebras

-Averaging operators have attracted considerable attention in algebra and mathematical physics in recent years.
-The notion of averaging operators first appeared in the work on the theory of turbulence by Reynolds~\cite{Rey41} in 1895, and has been extensively studied in various contexts.
+This family of operators was initially applied implicitly by O. Reynolds~\cite{Rey41} in turbulence theory research.
+An important class of averaging operators used in turbulence theory is the class of averages over one portion of space-time of certain vector fields.
+For example,

+the time average of a real function \( f \) defined on space-time is such an operator.
+In case \( f(x, \tau) \) is an integrable function of \( \tau \) which is bounded above or below by a constant, then \( \bar{f}(x, t) \) does not depend on \( t \).
+Since then, averaging operators have attracted extensive attention in the fields of algebra and mathematical physics, and have been intensively studied in various scenarios.
 Cao~\cite{Cao00} studied averaging operators from the perspective of general algebra.
 Subsequently, Aguiar~\cite{Agu00} has investigated averaging operators on various specific types of algebras, such as associative algebras, Lie algebras and Leibniz algebras.
-Further developments on averaging algebras can be found in~\cite{GZ18}.
+Further developments on averaging algebras can be found in~\cite{B62, GZ18, PG15, M96, ZhG25}.